-Store visits are often seen by teams as stressful and inconvenient trials designed to test them.
+Store teams think of store visits as stressful and inconvenient trials designed to test them.
 This attitude, though perhaps understandable, certainly doesn’t help the process.

-Visits from area managers should make your teams stronger - after all, they provide a chance for managers to pass on their expertise to the teams and make them better at their jobs, which will ultimately increase the store’s conversion rate.
+Visits from area managers should make your teams stronger - after all, they provide a chance for managers to pass on their expertise to the teams and make them better at their jobs, which will ultimately increase sales.

-A more efficient process frees up extra time to spend on training teams, as well as listening to their feedback and finding out how they think store performance could be improved.
+A more efficient process frees up extra time for area managers to spend on training teams, as well as listening to their feedback and finding out how they think store performance could be improved.

 The more effort you put in with store teams, the more you will get back from them.